dxatscale/sfpowerscripts/decision records/deployments/002-enable-compile-on-deploy.md

 ### 1. Allow users to decide the course of action

    sfpowerscripts will not provide any additional features.
-The users would activate ```enableCompileOnDeploy=true``` in scratch org definition or other means such as deploying it as a pre-installation script.
+The users would activate `enableCompileOnDeploy=true` in scratch org definition or other means such as deploying it as a pre-installation script.
 The same can also be activated in individual sandboxes as well.

-   Pros:
+   **Pros**
    - Non-opinionated, Good flexibility, helps the user to decide what they want

-   Cons:
+   **Cons:**
    - Enabling on scratch orgs through definition can make preparation of scratch orgs during prepare slower, where this setting need not be activated.
 Hence, additional scratch org definition should be maintained
    - Use of additional scripting to enable this setting as a pre-installation script
    - Relatively obscure setting, with minimal documentation.
 Users will struggle with an issue resolution when they start to see the issue cropping up

 ### 2. Enhance sfpowerscripts with defaults

    sfpowerscripts will feature the following defaults:

    - Prepare will enable synchronous compile on deploy as a default option for non source tracked pools.Pool configuration will have a new flag which can toggle on/off this setting.
 This will be executed as the  last step before a scratch org is added to the pool.
 This ensures prepare continues with the same speed as of now.
    - Deploy will enable synchronous compile on deploy to sandboxes unless turned off by a newly introduced flag.
 Package installation will also utilize ```---apexCompile=all``` as the default option.
 Deploy command will check the status of the setting and will execute it before installing any packages
    - Release will follow the same option as deploy (as its basically deploy under the hood), but this functionality can be toggled through the release definiton

    Pros:
    - No intervention required from the users
    - Safe defaults prevent issues from being surfaced later

    Cons:
    - sfpowerscripts have so far stayed from dynamic configuration of the org.
 This may confuse users who have not read the documentation
    - Users who are refactoring into packages have to explicitly turn this off in the early stages, as its quite common that in larger happy soup orgs, sandboxes are mostly in a non-compilable shape
    - Increased duration of installation of a package can frustrate developers during onboarding to dx@scale

 ## Decision